 READ MORE ABOUT B12 DEFICIENCY AND POSSIBLE REASONS FROM HERE.

-Nôgel VITAMIN B12 DROPS FOR INFANTS AND CHILDREN
+Nôgel VITAMIN B12 DROPS

 - methylcobalamin is the safest form of vitamin B12 for infants, toddlers, pregnant and nursing women